 The typical dose of dextromethorphan is 15 or 30 mg three to four times daily.
 The anti-coughing effects of the drug continue for five to six hours after oral use.
 When taken as directed by a doctor or medical professional, side effects are rarely reported.

 Triple C is often abused in large doses by adolescents.
 A high dose of Triple C can lead to euphoria and visual and auditory hallucinations.

 Dextromethorphan is usually taken orally as liquid cough medicine.
 More recently, abuse of Triple C tablets and gel capsules has increased.

 DMX abusers also use Triple C powder sold over the internet.
 Likewise, Triple C is distributed in illegally manufactured tablets.
-These tablets contain just dextromethorphan, or they’re mixed with other illegal drugs like ecstasy or methamphetamine.
+These tablets contain just dextromethorphan or are mixed with other illegal drugs like ecstasy or methamphetamine.